 Kurt is an executive coach who helps entrepreneurs, technology companies, and nonprofits achieve sustainable growth.
 In his prior life as a management consultant at Oliver Wyman, Kurt led engagements for Fortune 500 clients in media, technology, healthcare, and life sciences.
 He has also worked in marketing, sales, and product development at Neustar, Tektronix, and Agilent Technologies.

 Kurt holds a BSEE from Rice University and an MBA from Harvard Business School.
-Kurt and his wife Charu reside in San Jose with their dogs Luna (a mischievous Norwegian Buhund) and Piet (an adopted American Eskimo Dog).
+Kurt and his wife Charu reside in San Jose with their dogs Luna (a feisty Norwegian Buhund), Piet (an adopted Eskie), and Cooper (an HSSV alum).

 Lars re-joined the HSSV Board of Directors in October 2013.
 He brings over 20 years of executive-level experience having been a Senior Executive / Chief Information Officer (CIO) with companies such as Skype, Yahoo, Lucent Technologies, Fidelity Investments, Intuit, Redback Networks, Octel Communications and NeXT Computer, and is now serving as CIO for Maddie’s Fund, an animal welfare organization.